openstack/glance/doc/source/configuring.rst

 Configuring Glance APIs
 -----------------------

-The glance-api service implents versions 1 and 2 of the OpenStack Images API.
+The glance-api service implements versions 1 and 2 of the OpenStack Images API.
 Disable either version of the Images API using the following options: